🏠 About Now Archive Tags RSS

 Emacs needs external programs for some of its functionality.
 Below is a table that shows useful programs I use on Windows to get the functionality I need or want from Emacs.
 More details can be found in the relevant sections below.

-Package What it does Where to get it
+Package What it supplies Where to get it

-Texlive Export of files from org Install miktex with Chocolatey
+Pandoc Export org with ox-pandoc Install with Chocolatey

-Node.js and npm Use NPM to install LSP servers. https://nodejs.org/en/download
+Node.js and npm NPM to install LSP servers https://nodejs.org/en/download

-Python Use Pip to install LSP servers.
-Chocolatey
+Python Pip to install LSP servers NPM installs Chocolatey and Python as well, otherwise Chocolatey

-LSP servers Completions, error detection, linting. pip and/or npm
+LSP servers Completions, errors, linting pip and/or npm

 Setup of environment variables